 You should always speak to your doctor before taking any medicine to treat insomnia.
 Your doctor will be able to recommend the most suitable treatment for you based on the severity of your insomnia and your medical history.

-Insomnia can be caused an underlying condition such as chronic pain, depression, anxiety, heartburn or sleep apnoea.
-Usually, treating the underlying condition can subsequently treat your insomnia.
+Insomnia can be caused by an underlying condition such as chronic pain, depression, anxiety, heartburn or sleep apnoea.
+Typically, treating the underlying condition can also alleviate your insomnia.

 If an underlying medical condition is affecting your sleep, it's important to speak to your doctor about what you can do to manage your condition and the ensuing insomnia.

-If adjusting your lifestyle makes little to no difference on the quality of your sleep, you may seek medicines which can help you.
+If adjusting your lifestyle makes little to no difference in the quality of your sleep, you may consider seeking medications that can help.

 Some cold and flu medicines are formulated to promote a good night's sleep, such as Night Nurse.
-This is because colds and the flu can make it difficult for you to go to sleep.
-Again, you should speak to your doctor or a pharmacist before taking such medicines.
+This is because colds and the flu can make it difficult for you to fall asleep.
+Again, consult your doctor or pharmacist before taking these medications.

 If over-the-counter insomnia treatments have not worked, you should speak to your doctor.
 They may be able to prescribe a medicine to manage any underlying issues which might be causing your insomnia, or the insomnia itself.